hlascelles/karina_personal_website/_posts/travel/2020-06-06-el-salvador.md

 ### Notes:
+* In general, it is not allowed to hike without a guide.
 * All of my tours (National Parks Montecristo and El Imposible) were organised by Rex Cárcamo tourguides.elsalvador@gmail.com +50378956749 from [Tour Guides El Salvador](https://sites.google.com/view/tourguideselsalvador/inicio), based in Santa Ana city.
 I highly recommend them.
 * It is possible to participate in the release of baby sea turtles on San Blas Beach (November to January).
 I'm not sure if it is a harmful or a beneficial activity from the environmental point of view, do your own research.
 Sea Turtle Conservation Association (ACOTOMSAB) +50372554302.
 * To be informed about national park closures due to bad weather follow Ministerio de Medio Ambiente on social media.
 Local guides seem to get their updates from ministry's Facebook account.